cfr34k/t-echo-lora-aprs/README.md

 top of the device and the push button on the bottom left.
 The top left button is the hardware reset button for the SoC.

-In any state, the touch button enables the display backlight for three seconds.
+In any state, the touch button enables the display backlight for three seconds and refreshes the display.

 In normal state (the state entered after firmware boot), a short press on the lower-left push button switches to the next display state (i.e. tracker state,